temcdrm/emthub/docs/Roadmap.rst

 .. image:: assets/EA1.png

 9. The next step is to add the CIM extension *xmi* file to the base CIM *xmi* file in *CIMTool*.
-10. Right-click on the *Schema* item under the *emtioptest* workspace in *Project Explorer*.
+10. Right-click on the *Schema* item under the *twoxmi* workspace in *Project Explorer*.
 Click *Import* on the pop-up menu and then select *Import Schema*, as shown below.

 .. image:: assets/CIMTool3.png

 11. Click *Next* to bring up the **Import Schema** page, similar to item 6.
 Leave the options as before, but browse to *Emtiop.xmi* in your local copy of the GitHub repository.
+Enter the *Namespace URI* as *http://opensource.ieee.org/emtiop01v01#*.
 The page should be similar to the screen shot below.
     Then click *Finish*.

 .. image:: assets/CIMTool4.png